Download a PDF of the MIFEPREX Prescribing Information and Medication Guide

 Full Prescribing Information

 · Bleeding.
 Prolonged heavy bleeding may be a sign of incomplete abortion or other complications and prompt medical or surgical intervention may be needed.
-Advise patients to seek immediate medical attention if they experience prolonged heavy vaginal bleeding [see Warnings and Precautions (5.2)].
+(5.2)

 1 Indications and Usage

-MIFEPREX is indicated, in a regimen with misoprostol, for the medical termination of intrauterine pregnancy through 70 days gestation.
+MIFEPREX is a progestin antagonist indicated, in a regimen with misoprostol, for the medical termination of intrauterine pregnancy through 70 days gestation.

 2 Dosage and Administration

 For purposes of this treatment, pregnancy is dated from the first day of the last menstrual period.
 The duration of pregnancy may be determined from menstrual history and clinical examination.
 Assess the pregnancy by ultrasonographic scan if the duration of pregnancy is uncertain or if ectopic pregnancy is suspected.

 Remove any intrauterine device (“IUD”) before treatment with MIFEPREX begins [see Contraindications (4)].

 The dosing regimen for MIFEPREX and misoprostol is: